 Our food industry consulting services focus on growing revenues and profits in a sustainable manner.

 Everybody loves food.
-At Ground Floor Partners, we love food-related businesses, especially ones that fit in with:
+At Ground Floor Partners, we love food businesses, especially:

 - Locally grown foods

 - Sustainable production

 - Reducing energy usage or negative environmental impact

 We’re committed to improving the food system, one small business at a time.
 Some of the businesses we work with include: